 In conclusion, this is the first large study to delineate trends in the rates of CLD in patients presenting with AMI, that has steadily increased and doubled over a decade.
-The rates of invasive management are lower, and that of adverse events are higher in patients with CLD who present with AMI.
-Patients with ALD had the lowest rate of utilization of invasive management.
-Outcomes were worse in patients with ALD and severe forms of CLD from other causes.
+The rates of invasive management are lower, and that of most adverse events are higher in patients with CLD who present with AMI.
+Patients with severe form of ALD had the lowest rate of utilization of PCI, while MACCE, mortality and bleeding were worse in patients with severe form of ALD and CLD from other causes.
 Prospective evaluation of management strategies as well as longer term outcomes in the various sub-groups of patients with CLD presenting with AMI are needed.

 Disclosures